Stony-Brook-University/unity/README.md

 unity
 =====
-This is a theme for Stony Brook University
+This is a theme for Stony Brook University; See it in action at http://it.stonybrook.edu

 package.json